abhi-arya1/siftai/src-tauri/services.md

   - Run this by invoking `ntn_oauth` from the Next.js frontend

 - 35442 - Google OAuth

   - Run this by invoking `ggl_oauth` from the Next.js frontend

+- 35443 - Chroma Server
+  - Run this by requesting `http://localhost:35443/query/{query}/{results#}` from the Next.js frontend